JGustavoBFlores/JGustavoBFlores.github.io/_projects/1_project.md

 category: teaching
 ---

 This is a project aimed on teaching FORTRAN to anyone.
+It is available [here](https://github.com/JGustavoBFlores/LearnFORTRAN).

 The main idea is that, besides explaining the basic grounds of FORTRAN, the student will not only write code but do changes to it or experimenting, by doing so, understand how FORTRAN works will bbe easier.